Evgeny Rylov: 2022

 On 18 March 2022, Rylov participated in the Moscow rally in support of the Russian invasion of Ukraine.
 His swimwear sponsor at the time of the rally, Speedo, terminated their endorsement deal with Rylov in response to his participation in the rally.
 He was also subsequently suspended from the Energy Standard International Swimming Club of the International Swimming League along with all other support staff and athletes from Russia.
 Later in the same week, he withdrew from competing at the 2022 World Aquatics Championships and FINA announced his participation in the rally was under investigation in regards to potentially violating FINA rules.
 On 20 April 2022, he received a nine-month suspension by FINA "from all competitions and activities organized or sanctioned by FINA, including any International Competition on the FINA World Aquatic Calendar".
 Prior to this individualized ban for his participation in the rally, he was subjected to a blanket ban on 3 March 2022 by the European governing body for aquatic sports, LEN, which banned all Russian and Belarusians athletes and officials from taking part and competing at LEN competitions until further notice.
 While he competed at non-FINA and non-LEN events during the year, such as the Russian Championships, his times did not count for world rankings nor world records.
+In April 2023, the ban on Russian and Belarusian athletes at World Aquatics (formerly FINA) events was extended indefinitely.

 At the multi-country and multi-sport 2022 Russian Solidarity Games segment in November 2022, with swimming competition held in Kazan and conducted in short course metres, Rylov won the bronze medal in the 100 metre backstroke with a time of 50.03 seconds on day three of competition, 21 November.
 Two days later, in his first final of the day, he placed fourth in the 50 metre freestyle with a time of 21.41 seconds.
 Later in the same session, he won the bronze medal in the 50 metre backstroke in a time of 23.16 seconds, which was 1.05 seconds behind gold medalist Kliment Kolesnikov who swam 0.11 seconds faster than the world record in the event.
 On day seven of seven, he won a gold medal in the 200 metre backstroke, finishing in 1:50.32.